 Corrected entry: When Dolarhyde fires the shotgun in his house, blood spatters on Reba's face.
 When this happens, Reba is sitting in the middle of the couch, and there is an end table with a phone on it between her and Dolarhyde.
 You'd think at least some of the furniture would get blood on it too, but as the camera pulls back, we see there is no blood anywhere on the couch, the table, or the side of the phone.

 Corrected entry: In the final shoot-out, Graham's gun appears to be a revolver.
-When he tells his wife to shoot Dolarhyde, the gun she picks up from beside her husband appears to be an automatic.
+When he tells his wife to shoot Dolarhyde, the gun she picks up from beside her husband appears to be a semi-automatic.